 Price: $$$-$$$$

-Last words: Manks’ designer furniture leans towards the more expensive front -- but for the same brands stocked in other luxury home department stores in Hong Kong, Manks’ price is reasonable.
+Last words: Manks’ boutique furniture leans towards the more expensive front -- but for the same brands stocked in other luxury home department stores in Hong Kong, Manks’ price is reasonable.

 Address: 14F, Cheung Tak Industrial Building, 30 Heung Yip Road, Wong Chuk Hang